dsccommunity/SqlServerDsc/README.md

  * **ServerName**: (Key) The SQL Server you are aliasing (the netbios name or FQDN).
  * **Protocol**: Protocol to use when connecting.
 Valid values are 'TCP' or 'NP' (Named Pipes).
 Default value is 'TCP'.
  * **TCPPort**: The TCP port SQL is listening on.
 Only used when protocol is set to 'TCP'.
+ * **UseDynamicTcpPort**: The UseDynamicTcpPort specify that the Net-Library will determine the port dynamically.
+The port specified in Port number will not be used.
  * **PipeName**: (Read) Named Pipes path from the Get-TargetResource method.

 ## Versions